Awesome Muscular System Hand Craft for Kids

 Not only did they learn how to follow directions, but they were happy with the outcome of this hand craft.
 They learned about muscles and their functions, as well as the reactions of muscles during different movements.

-Some creative ways to learn about the muscular system are drawing the musculature of your hand in pencil, creating an arm that you can move but contracting and releasing with a balloon, or using playdough to build different parts of the body in muscle.
+Some creative ways to learn about the muscular system are drawing the musculature of your hand in pencil, creating an arm that you can move but contract and release with a balloon, or using playdough to build different parts of the body in muscle.

 Muscular System Hand Craft for Kids